nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ```

 After upgrading the protocol, one of the TEs will automatically restart.
-A TE selection preference can be configured using the `database.automaticProtocolUpgrade.tePreferenceQuery` option with a valid Load Balancer Query (LBQuery) expression.
+A TE selection preference can be configured using the `database.automaticProtocolUpgrade.tePreferenceQuery` option, which must be assigned a valid Load Balancer Query (LBQuery) expression.

 For more information, refer to [Automatic Database Protocol Upgrade](https://doc.nuodb.com/nuodb/latest/deployment-models/kubernetes-environments/kubernetes-aware-admin.html#automatic-database-protocol-upgrade).